Attenuation from the optical to the extreme ultraviolet by dust associated with broad absorption line quasars: the driving force for outflows: Results

 \subsection{The attenuation curve for BAL dust in HiBALs}

-Figure 2 shows the attenuation curves found for BAL dust in BALQSOs with $z > 1.4$. \citet{Trump+06} find that only $\sim 1$\% of SDSS AGNs are LoBALs so the $z > 1.4$ BALQSOs are overwhelmingly HiBALs.
-It can be seen that, in striking contrast to the attenuation curves for non-BALQSOs shown in Figure 1, the attenuation curves for the BALQSOs are all much steeper and, furthermore, that in every case they are in excellent agreement with the SMC curve for $1/\lambda < 10~\mu$m$^{-1}$ although the mean reddening differs from bin to bin.\footnote{It should be remembered that SDSS AGNs are mostly colour selected and that this selection is redshift dependent.} There is no evidence for redshift or luminosity dependence in the {\em shape} of the attenuation curves.
+Figure 2 shows the attenuation curves found for { the additional dust associated with the BALs} in {the 16229 HiBAL} QSOs with $z > 1.4$. \citet{Trump+06} find that only $\sim 1$\% of SDSS AGNs are LoBALs so the $z > 1.4$ BALQSOs are overwhelmingly HiBALs. {For the portions of the curves derived using SDSS photometry, the relative uncertainty in $A_{\lambda}$ at each wavelength is mostly less than $\pm 0.05$ mag. (comparable to the size of the plotting symbols).
+For the portions using the considerably less accurate {\it GALEX} photometry (the last two points in each curve), the uncertainty is larger and of the order of $\pm 0.2$ magnitudes}

+It can be seen, in striking contrast to the attenuation curves for non-BALQSOs shown in Figure 1 {and to the similar curve derived here for the 74,176 non-BALQSOs\footnote{{Comparison of the non-BALQSO attenuation curve derived here with the previously published curves shown in Figure 1 shows that the non-BALQSO attenuation curve lies between the curves of \citet{Gaskell+04} and \citet{Gaskell+Benker07}.} } (the black curve towards the bottom of Figure 2 -- see Section 2.2)}, that the attenuation curves for the { extra dust in} BALQSOs are all much steeper.
+Furthermore, in every case, they are in excellent agreement with the SMC curve for $1/\lambda < 10~\mu$m$^{-1}$ although the mean reddening differs from bin to bin.\footnote{It should be remembered that SDSS AGNs are mostly colour selected and that the colour selection is redshift dependent.} There is no evidence for redshift or luminosity dependence in the {\em shape} of the attenuation curves.
 It can also be seen that, as expected, the broad absorption lines themselves in the spectra have only a small effect on the fluxes in a passband.
 For example, broad \ion{C}{iv} and \ion{Si}{iv} absorption troughs will cause the exinction at 7 $\mu$m$^{-1}$ to be a little higher.
 This is barely detectable in Figure 2.